GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

 filesystem, already contain the appropriate configuration that tells Apigee to use the identity of a service account for calls to the upstream.

-Click <walkthrough-editor-open-file filePath="cloud-functions/bundle/cloud-function-http-trigger/apiproxy/targets/target-1.xml">here</walkthrough-editor-open-file> to open the TargetEndpoint file in your editor.
+If you open the file [target-1.xml](./bundle/apiproxy/targets/target-1.xml) in your favorite text editor, you can see the relevant configuration.

 Scroll down to view the `Audience` element and the `URL` elements.
 It should look something like this: